martincusack979/data-representation-project/README.md

 Using HTML and JavaScript I created a webpage called "DVDs", modelled on the Books example outlined in the course notes.
 "DVDs" is a simple table of DVD titles listing an ID number, a title, a director, the year of release and the DVD price.
 The code is contained in **dvdViewer.html**

-The server **dvds_server.py** was created using the Flask operations server framework in Python....
+The server **dvds_server.py** was created using the Flask operations server framework in Python.
+The server serves a RESTful API which can perform CRUD operations on the "DVDs" table.

-The database table DVDS was created using mySQL....
+The database table "DVDs" was created using mySQL (downloaded using Wampserver).
+The code for the DAO (Database object) is contained in the file dvdsDAO.py in the folder **dvds_Database_files**.

 ## References
 ***